 - Put the material into the dyebath and agitate (stir) frequently for 20 minutes.

 - Add 1/3 cup of Soda Ash for each gallon of water used.
 (Pre-dissolve in hot water and add slowly).

 - Leave in dyebath for up to 2 more hours or until the desired shade is reached.
 Remember that the color will be lighter when dry.

 - Rinse under cold running water to remove all excess dye and allow to dry.

 For wood or other cellulose material that will be sealed,

 If you are going to apply varnish, Verathane or another finish coat, then the dye need not be "set".
 Just mix the dye with water and apply to the wood with a brush or rag.
 Let dry and seal.
+Fiber Reactive dye is primarily intended for use on fabrics and we can make no promises as to how well it will work on your particular fiber.
 Run tests first so you can get the desired result.